mathielo/vim/README.md

-# Vim
+# Vim / Zsh
-My own personal repository for vim config, plugins and such.
-This repository will improve over time.
+My own personal repository for terminal and vim config.

 Some [references](./REFERENCES.md) were added to keep track of good articles about vim tweaks and usage.

+## Install Zsh

+Mac OS:

+    brew install zsh zsh-completion

+Debian/Ubuntu:

+    apt-get install zsh

 ## Automated Installation (Unix)

 Copy & paste the following line on the terminal and hit enter:

-    git clone git@github.com:mathielo/vim.git ~/.vim && cd ~/.vim && ./install.sh
+    git clone https://github.com/mathielo/vim.git ~/.vim && cd ~/.vim && ./install.sh

 This will clone this repository creating a `.vim` (hidden) folder under your user's home folder.
 Update the above line to replace the destination folder if desired.

-Please do note the message at the end of installation:

-> Run 'cd ~ && . .bash_profile' to reload current terminal session with new config

-You need to manually reload your current terminal session for changes to take effect.
+You might be prompted the sudoer password as the script sets the default shell to Zsh.

+At the end of the installation close the terminal window and open a fresh new one.

 **NOTE:** Running the automated install will also setup the [optional](#optionals) configurations.